pruthvz/pruthvz/README.md

 <h1 align="center">Hi 👋, I'm Pruthvi</h1>
 <h3 align="center">Creative web developer dedicated to developing and optimizing interactive, user-friendly, and feature-rich websites.</h3>

-- 🎯 I’m Currently focusing on Bucker.
+- 🎯 I’m Currently focusing on Destro.

 - 🔭 I’m currently working on **my portfolio.**

 - 🌱 I’m currently learning **Next.js, Flask, TailwindCSS and some Machine Learning.**

-- 🤝 I’m looking for help with **Bucker Inc.**
+- 🤝 I’m looking for help with **Destro Lab.**

 - 👨‍💻 All of my projects are available at [..](..)